LieberInstitute/brainseq_phase2/check_sex/casecontrol/README.md

 SCZD case-control sensitivity analysis by sex
 =============================================

 We performed differential expression analyses for sex for each brain region (FDR<5%) using the exact same samples we used for the SCZD case-control comparison.
-Focusing on features in the autosomal chromosomes, we found non-significant overlaps between sex and schizophrenia effects (chisq test, bonferroni p-value > 0.05) for nearly all features except for junctions in hippocampus (2 overlapped).
-These two junctions are novel junctions in the mitochondrial chromosome.
+Focusing on features in the autosomal chromosomes, we found non-significant overlaps between sex and schizophrenia effects (chisq test, bonferroni p-value > 0.05) for nearly all features except for junctions in hippocampus (with only 2 overlapping junctions, which were completely novel junctions on the mitochondrial chromosome).
 Overall, the t-statistics from both models are uncorrelated as can be seen further below.
 These results suggest little overlap in differential expression between sex and schizophrenia on the autosomes.

 Here's the overall summary: